knpuniversity/php-beginner-series/knpu/if-statement.rst

 duplication and only change it in one spot.
 Code duplication creates bugs!

 Let's simplify.
 Really, we want to print the age if the ``age`` key exists *and* is not an empty string.
-Let's just put both of these conditions in one ``if`` statement::
+We can just put both of these conditions in one ``if`` statement::

     if (array_key_exists('age', $cutePet) && $pet['age'] != '') {